phanrahan/magmathon/README.md

 Welcome to the homepage for the magmathon!
+See [the magma repository](https://github.com/phanrahan/magma) for more information on the embedded hardware design language.

 The next hackathon will be held on Wednesday, August 22nd at Facebook.